A lower bound for set-colouring Ramsey numbers: The construction

 \section{The construction}

 In this section we will define the (random) colouring that we use to prove Theorem~\ref{thm:setRamsey}, and give an outline of the proof that it has the desired properties with high probability.
 The idea behind our construction, to let each colour be a random copy of some pseudorandom graph, was introduced in the groundbreaking work of Alon and R\"odl~\cite{AR} on multicolour Ramsey numbers, and has been used in several recent papers in the area~\cite{HW,MV,W,S}.
+However, our approach differs from that used in these previous works in several important ways; in particular, we will not count independent sets, and it will be important that our colour classes are chosen (almost) independently at random.
+We will discuss the novel aspects of our construction in more detail at the end of this section.

-Our first attempt at defining a colouring $\chi \colon E(K_n) \to \binom{[r]}{s}$ with no monochromatic $K_k$ is as follows: let the edges $e \in E(K_n)$ with $i \in \chi(e)$ be a random blow-up of the random graph $G(m,p)$, where $p = 1 - \Omega(\eps)$, and $m$ is chosen so that $G(m,p)$ is unlikely to contain a copy of $K_k$.
+Our first attempt at defining a colouring $\chi \colon E(K_n) \to \binom{[r]}{s}$ with no monochromatic $K_k$ is as follows: let the edges $e \in E(K_n)$ with $i \in \chi(e)$ be a random blow-up of the random graph $G(m,p)$, where $p = 1 - \Theta(\eps)$, and $m$ is chosen so that $G(m,p)$ is unlikely to contain a copy of $K_k$.
 The problem with this colouring is that there will be some `bad' edges which receive fewer than $s$ colours,\footnote{Note that for edges that receive more than $s$ colours, we can take an arbitrary subset of size $s$.} and we will therefore need to modify the construction by giving these edges extra colours.
 The key idea is to only give them the colours for which they are `crossing' edges, that is, not in the same part of the random blow-up for that colour.

 We will next define the colouring precisely.
 Fix a sufficiently small\footnote{In fact taking $\delta = 2^{-5}$ would suffice, but we will not make any attempt to optimise the constants in Theorem~\ref{thm:setRamsey}.} constant $\delta > 0$, and set $C = 1/\delta^3$.
 Recall that $r - s = \eps r$, and define